AndresDuque/IMDBPractice/README.md

- Making a DataBase from IMDB website.
+## Making a database from IMDB.
-1.-For consulting about movies of an actor.
+You can:
+ - Look for information about a movie or actor.
+Get all the movies an actor appeared in.
-2.- Given two actors, a function returned if they was a costars.
+ - Given two actors, a function returned if they was a costars.